Blackburn-Labs/proem-ui/README.md

 │── package.json                # The list of project dependencies and NPM scripts │── renderer.js                 # This root application script, will be bundled │── store.js                    # The root Redux data store
-└── webpack.config.js           # Bundling and optimization settings for Webpack
+└── webpack.*.js                # Bundling and optimization settings for Webpack
 ```
+### Beginning Your App
+Once you have proem running, you are ready to spin it off to make you own app.
+A reminder of some of the first things you'll want to do are:
+ 1. Do a project-wide search & replace on these to strings: `{{App Name}}` & `{{domain}}`
+ 1. Change the `name` in `package.json` (it's right at the top)
+ 1. Change the `/css/theme.js` to match you color palette/style.
+ 1. Generate some app specific icons/favicon.
+We suggest using the [RealFaviconGenerator](https://realfavicongenerator.net/) for this.
+ 1. Optionally, change the `OBJECT_KEY` and `TOKEN_KEY` in `utils/SessinUtils.js`.
+ 1. Replace this `README.md` with one specific for your project.

+## Appendix

 ### Tips/FAQ
 Q) _I need to pass environment specific values to the app, such as my API's URL or the oAuth information.
 Where do I do that?_

-A) **Check out the prodSettings, devSettings, localSettings in the webpack.config.js file.
-You can add environment specific settings there.**
+A) **Check out the `webpack.\*.js files`.
+You can add environment specific settings there.
+For example, `webpack.local.js` contains the settings & environment variables for running the app locally.**

 Q) _Best way to catch/display error messages?_

 A) **The /pages/App.js has a global error message display.
 We are using [axios](https://github.com/mzabriskie/axios) for dispatching API calls.
-Therefore the app can watch for any errors in the /reducer/appStateReducer.js for any of your actions (anything that ends in '_REJECTED') to catch and display any message there.
+Therefore the app can watch for any errors in the /reducer/appStateReducer.js for any of your actions (anything that ends in `_REJECTED`) to catch and display any message there.
 However, each page should also handle specific errors themselves, to gracefully alter the display.**

 ### Other Resources
 We pulled this boilerplate together from many sources over the years.
 One in particular is the [HTML5Boilerplate project](https://html5boilerplate.com/).
 This project no longer resembles that any longer, however we are big fans of that boilerplate and suggest anyone check it out.